-Pursuant to the Company's Supplemental Executive Retirement Plan, certain executives, including named executive officers, may defer eligible compensation in excess of the maximum deferral amount allowed under the terms of the Company's 401(k) Plan.
+Pursuant to the Company's Supplemental Executive Retirement Plan, certain executives, including the named executive officers, may defer eligible compensation in excess of the maximum deferral amount allowed under the terms of the Company's 401(k) Plan.
 Deferral elections are made by eligible executives each year for amounts to be contributed in the following year.
 Compensation that may be deferred into this non-qualified retirement plan include employee and matching employer contributions that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
-Payment of distributions to the participant under this non-qualified retirement plan may be made only upon the retirement, death, disability or other termination of employment with the Company and shall be paid in a lump sum six months following the date of such termination.
+Payment of distributions to the participant under this non-qualified retirement plan may be made only upon the retirement, death, disability or other termination of employment with the Company and shall, generally, be paid in a lump sum six months following the date of such termination.
 No distributions from this non-qualified retirement plan may be made to a participant while still employed by Entegris.
 Participants are 100% vested with respect to participant and employer matching contributions.
 Participant accounts under this non-qualified retirement plan are credited with an investment return equivalent to that provided by the investment vehicles elected by the participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.

-Fiscal Year 2013 Nonqualified Deferred Compensation Table
+Fiscal Year 2015 Nonqualified Deferred Compensation Table

-The following table lists the deferred contributions by the named executive officers, by the Company for the benefit of the named executive officers and the aggregate earnings, withdrawals and account balances for the named executive officers during the fiscal year ended December 31, 2013:
+The following table lists the deferred contributions by the named executive officers, by the Company for the benefit of the named executive officers and the aggregate earnings, withdrawals and account balances for the named executive officers during the fiscal year ended December 31, 2015 under the Entegris, Inc. Supplemental Executive Retirement Plan (SERP):

-Name (a) Executive Contributions in Last FY (\$) (b) Registrant Contributions in Last FY (1) (\$) (c) Aggregate Earnings in Last FY (2) (\$) (d) Aggregate Withdrawals/ Distributions (\$) (e) Aggregate Balance at Last FYE (\$) (f) Bertrand Loy \$37,500 \$28,699 \$142,694 0 \$676,639 Gregory B. Graves \$35,396 \$14,537 \$ 52,395 0 \$318,515 Peter W. Walcott \$ 0 \$ 8,984 \$125,105 0 \$636,245 Todd J. Edlund \$ 5,831 \$ 7,254 \$ 2,651 0 \$ 28,550 Gregory C. Morris \$42,035 \$ 6,560 \$ 2,049 0 \$ 56,485
+Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (1) (\$) Aggregate Earnings in Last FY (2) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) (a) (b) (c) (d) (e) (f) Bertrand Loy \$54,115 \$48,855 (\$ 5,532) 0 \$912,414 Gregory B. Graves \$61,315 \$17,979 \$ 7,083 0 \$487,363 Christian F. Kramer \$17,438 \$ 8,289 (\$ 488) 0 \$ 25,239 Todd J. Edlund \$13,038 \$10,142 \$ 1,196 0 \$ 71,612 Peter W. Walcott \$ 0 \$ 9,353 \$18,351 0 \$910,795

 - (1) The employer matching contribution reflected in column (c) is established by an offset formula which includes contributions to the employee's 401(k) account in the calculation of the employer matching contribution under this non-qualified retirement plan.
-The amounts listed for each of the named executive officers in column (c) is detailed with respect to each named executive officer in footnote 5 to the Summary Compensation Table above in clause (b) of that footnote. - (2) The amounts listed for each of the named executive officers in column (d) is determined by the size of the non-qualified retirement plan account of the respective named executive officers and by their respective investment elections under that plan.
+The amounts listed for each of the named executive officers in column (c) is detailed with respect to each named executive officer in footnote 5 to the Summary Compensation Table above in clause (b) of that footnote. - (2) The amounts listed for each of the named executive officers in column (d) is determined by the size of the non-qualified retirement plan account of the respective named executive officers and by their respective investment elections under the SERP from among the same 27 investment funds that are offered under the Company's 401(k) plan. - (3) The amounts in column (f) represent the fully vested balance as of December 31, 2015 for Messrs.
+Loy, Graves, Kramer, Edlund, and Walcott and, with respect to Messrs.
+Loy, Graves, Edlund and Walcott include amounts deferred in previous years.
+These amounts include contributions reported in the summary compensation tables from 2014 and 2013 as follows: Mr. Loy, \$41,492 and \$28,699, respectively; Mr. Graves, \$15,605 and \$14,537, respectively; Mr. Kramer, nothing in either year; Mr. Edlund, \$9,061 and \$7,254, respectively; and Mr. Walcott, \$8,984 for 2013.